HIGHER YIELDS OF FOOD AND NUTRITION FROM THE SAME LAND SURFACE BY SUPPORTING BIODIVERSITY AND ECOSYSTEM SERVICES

-The shared expertise SAPD and the WPB enables our partnership to develop projects and build capacity to address global agricultural challenges and to ensure important impacts through wider engagement with the public, NGOs and policy makers.
-Our activities focus on conservation and management of insect pollinators and pollination services to crop production and the wider environment.
-We help develop the science underpinning the sustainable use of biodiversity and ecosystem services to enhance and protect food and nutrition while minimising environmental impacts.
+The University of Reading is the most highly ranked UK institution for agriculture.
+It is in the top 1% worldwide.
+The shared expertise of the SAPD and the WPB enables our partnership to develop projects and build capacity to address global agricultural challenges and to ensure important impacts through wider engagement with the public, NGOs and policy makers.

 The IPBES Report on Pollinators, Pollination and Food Production recommends the "promotion of sustainable agriculture which helps to diversify the agricultural landscape and makes use of ecological processes as part of food production."

 Ecological intensification has recently been developed and adopted as a key concept and driver for research and policy in sustainable agriculture.

 A holistic , regenerative approach, ecological intensification recognises the interdependence of all living systems.